regedo00/reggiani.io/content/about/index.md

 &nbsp;

-I also serve as Sole Director of [Spazio2023](https://spazio2023.space/), a Special Purpose Vehicle (SPV) founded in 2023 with the specific goal of investing in the Series C round of [D-Orbit S.p.A.](https://www.dorbit.space/), an Italian pioneer in space logistics and orbital transportation.
+I also serve as SPV Manager for [Spazio2023](https://spazio2023.space/) and [Cosmos2025](https://cosmos2025.space/), two Special Purpose Vehicles established to invest approximately €10 million through primary and secondary transactions in [D-Orbit S.p.A.](https://www.dorbit.space/), an Italian pioneer in space logistics and orbital transportation.

 &nbsp;